theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-digital-prophet.md

 ---
 layout: base.njk

+# === SEO title expanded ===
-title: "The Final Idol"
+title: "The Final Idol: The Digital Prophet"

-description: "Part II of The Final Idol Series: AI as oracle and synthetic prophet, where data becomes divination and code replaces revelation."
+description: "Part II of The Final Idol Series: the rise of the synthetic oracle, where data becomes divination, algorithms simulate insight, and code replaces revelation."

 excerpt: "He speaks not from Heaven, but from the Cloud.
 The prophet now wears pixels instead of robes."

 tier: free

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-2"